Peharge/MAVIS-old/README.md

 If you still prefer the automatic installation, please follow the instructions below:

 1. Download the C++ file [mavis_installer.cpp](https://github.com/Peharge/MAVIS/blob/main/mavis_installer.cpp).
-2. Follow the installation instructions for your operating system.
-3. If issues occur, uninstall all changes made by the automatic installation and try the manual installation instead.
+2. If issues occur, uninstall all changes made by the automatic installation and try the manual installation instead.

 ### Installation